-- 1. CYP professionals do not use corporal punishment, shaming, or other humiliating methods of discipline. - 2.
-CYP professionals do not use physical punishment, such as shaking or hitting, and do not engage in psychological abuse or coercion. - 3.
-CYP professionals do not use threats or derogatory remarks and neither withholds nor threatens to withhold food or rest as a form of discipline.
+- 1. CYP Professionals do not use corporal punishment, shaming, or other humiliating methods of discipline. - 2.
+CYP Professionals do not use physical punishment such as shaking or hitting and do not engage in psychological abuse or coercion. - 3.
+CYP Professionals do not use threats or derogatory remarks and neither withholds nor threatens to withhold food or rest as a form of discipline.

-ONGOING BEHAVIOR CONCERNS The desire of the CYP staff is to provide your child with the support that is necessary to be successful in his/her classroom environment.
+ONGOING BEHAVIOR CONCERNS It is the desire of the CYP staff to provide your child with the support that is necessary to be successful in his/her classroom environment.
 Establishing early pro-social classroom behaviors will promote future school success.
-In the event that the above positive guidance strategies and redirection are not successful in changing a child's challenging behaviors, classroom staff will hold a parent conference.
+In the event that the above positive guidance strategies and re-direction are not successful in changing a child's challenging behaviors, a parent conference will be called.
 Parents and staff will create a plan for the child's success.
-If needed, an additional meeting(s) will be scheduled with the parent, training and curriculum specialist, and behavior specialist.
 Every attempt will be made to work with the child to facilitate classroom success for all children and staff.
-When the child exhibits a behavior that jeopardizes the safety of him/herself and/or others, the child will be dismissed for the day, and the staff and parents will work with the child on a behavior support plan.
-The child should be picked up as soon possible, not to exceed 60 minutes.
-CYP reserves the right to call an emergency contact on file for pick up if the child is not picked up within an hour.
-If the behavior support plan is unsuccessful and the child continues to exhibit unsafe behaviors, the child may be disenrolled from care.
+When the child exhibits a behavior that jeopardizes the safety of him/herself and/or others, the child will be dismissed for the day and the staff and parents will work with the child on an improvement plan.
+If the improvement plan is unsuccessful and the child continues to exhibit unsafe behaviors, the child may be disenrolled from care.

-BITING Young children biting one another is the most common and most difficult situation in group child care, especially within the pretoddler/toddler age group.
-Biting is a natural phenomenon that has little developmental significance and is not something to blame on children, families, or teachers.
+BITING Young children's biting one another is the most common and most difficult situation in group child care, especially within the pre-toddler/toddler age group.
+Biting is a natural phenomenon that has little developmental significance.
+It is not something to blame on children, families or teachers.
 Children who bite at a young age are not on a path of becoming a discipline problem.
 It is an inappropriate behavior of a child not yet able to participate fully in social situations.
-Children may bite for any number of reasons such as teething, impulsiveness and lack of self-control, excitement and overstimulation, or frustration.
+Children may bite for any number of reasons such as teething, impulsiveness and lack of self-control, excitement and over stimulation, or frustration.
 When a child begins biting behaviors, the teacher will track behaviors that lead to biting incidents and help the child avoid such situations.
 The name of a child who bites will not be released to other parents.
-Families of children who bite will receive an incident/accident report, as will the child who is injured.
+Families of children who bite will receive an incident/accident report as will the child who is injured.
 Families will be immediately notified if a bite requires medical attention beyond first aid treatment.
 In most instances, the biting will continue for a period of time and gradually lessen.
 Every effort will be made to help the biting child achieve socially acceptable behavior.
 In severe cases, it may be necessary to remove the biting child from the program for a period of time.
 Every effort will be made to assist the family in finding a satisfactory child care setting while the child is away from the group setting.
 Punishment does not work to change the child's behavior.
-The young child will not understand delayed punishment at home, and punishment at the center will not improve the situation.
+The young child will not understand delayed punishment at home and punishment at the center will not improve the situation.

-APPROPRIATE TOUCH CYP promotes appropriate physical contact that is necessary for the growth, nurturing, guidance, and sense of security of participants.
+APPROPRIATE TOUCH CYP promote appropriate physical contact that is necessary for the growth, nurturing, guidance and sense of security of participants.
 Appropriate touch involves recognizing the importance of physical contact to participant nurturance and guidance.
 CYP professionals respect the personal privacy and personal space, and maintaining the safety and well-being of participants.
 CYP professionals also role model appropriate touch.